adarlan/plankton/README.md

 ## Container-Native

-The Compose Specification is defined as Container-Native.
+The Compose Specification is Container-Native.
 That is, it allows the use of any container system that follows the [Open Container Initiative](https://opencontainers.org/), not only Docker containers.